doutorsocrates90/doutorsocrates90.github.io/post/deborah-goldemberg.md

 <img src="images/Captura-de-tela-2019-07-08-14.13.36.png" alt="" />

-Deborah Goldemberg is an anthropologist, author of Valentia (Ed.
+Deborah Goldemberg is an anthropologist, and an award-winning author of Valentia (Ed.
 Grua, 2012), winner of PROAC of the São Paulo Government / 2011, finalist of the Jabuti and Machado de Assis Awards (National Library) 2013.

 Visit [deborahgoldemberg.com](https://deborahgoldemberg.com)